Centril/rfcs/text/0000-default-field-values.md

 ### C++

-Another language in the object oriented family is C++.
+Another language in the object-oriented family is C++.
 It also affords default values like so:

 ```cpp